-Sushil Bhattrai, President at Kull techno lab and Research center
+Sushil Bhattarai, President at Kull techno lab and Research center

-Theme of the Interview: Content and Technology should reach for free in hands of students)
+The theme of the Interview: Content and Technology should reach for free in the hands of students)

-Is kulllab related to education sector or technical sector?
+Is kulllab related to education sector or industrial sector?

 It should be evaluated that Kull is related to both of the sectors.

-How easy is e- curriculum in context of Nepal?
+How natural is e- a curriculum in the context of Nepal?

-There is no alternative other than to face the challenge, recognizing the need on today’s world.
+There is no alternative other than to face the challenge, recognizing the need in today’s world.

 They have around 1 lakh student as well as teacher user.
-There are 60-70 thousand user from 16-17 different countries.
-Our software is used in countries like United States, India, Bhutan, Philippines, Sudan, Myanmar.
+There are 60-70 thousand users from 16-17 different countries.
+Our software is used in countries like the United States, India, Bhutan, Philippines, Sudan, Myanmar.
 Demand is rapidly increasing in these countries!

 Is your curriculum governmental “Syllabus”?

-The curriculum we have included in our software is the one approved by government of Nepal.
-Till date it has been used as helping material of students.
-Approval is not required for online materials.
-After approval our course is the digital course itself.
+The curriculum we have included in our software is the one approved by the government of Nepal.
+Till date, it has been used as helping material of students.
+Approval is not required for online documents.
+After approval, our course is the digital course itself.
 Within this year it will receive legal recognition.

 Preparation of curriculum from grade 7 to 12 has been completed.
 Along with this work has been done in engineering studies in faculty such as electronic, mechanical as well as civil.
 For Management, bachelor’s and master’s work has reached the final stage.
-Within 5 years we will digitize the entire course of Nepal and make it available online.
-We could make 8 courses within 2 years means within 5 years entire course can be digitized.
+Within five years we will digitize the entire course of Nepal and make it available online.
+We could make eight courses within two years means within five years full sequence can be scanned.

-The Ministry of Education has also adopted a policy to convert education from to digitization.
-If policy keeps improving, it is possible to digitize both in public and private education within 5 to 10 years.
+The Ministry of Education has also adopted a policy to convert education from digitization.
+If the administration keeps improving, it is possible to digitize both in public and private school within 5 to 10 years.

-Is you targeted group private school or governmental?
+Are you targeted private group school or governmental?

 Both the schools are our targeted group.
 So far, we have not seen excitement toward our work from government area.

-Its not that we have not outreached for government schools.
-We have done much to digitize 5 number area of Kathmandu.
-Among 17 schools 5 has completely been digitized.
-In first phase we hand out our curriculum to private sector.
 We have distributed DVD for free in government schools.
 Our campaign is to make software free.
-Student should get content and technology for free after which he can learn a lot from it.
+The student should get content and technology for free after which he can learn a lot from it.
 Business should not be done on content and technology.